RabiAli21/Machine-Learning/image to pdf/README.md

 2. Create a new file named `README.md` in the same directory as your Python script.
 3. Paste the copied text into the `README.md` file.
 4. Save the file.

-Feel free to add more details or modify the sections to better suit your project!
-If you ne